(TAAS) Transportation As A Service – The Future of Transportation

 Each aircraft will carry one pilot and four passengers for journeys of anywhere from 5 to 150 miles at a top speed of 200 mph.
 These are the taxis of the future.
 The next evolution in ride-hailing after Uber and Lyft.
 In fact, Uber was working on this idea but sold its segment to Joby in December.
 And it agreed to make a $75 million investment in the company.

 Joby’s eVTOL taxi concept received a $394 million investment from Toyota (NYSE: TM) as well.
 The company’s goal is to save 1 billion people an hour of commute time each day and to accomplish this in an environmentally friendly way.

 Joby plans to have commercial passenger aircraft in operation as early as 2024.
 And once these are up and running, its business should, literally, take off.

 The company forecasts it will make $721 million in revenue by 2025.
 And it projects that number will more than double by 2026.
 By then, the company believes each aircraft will generate $2.2 million in annual revenue with roughly 850 plans in service.

 Over the next decade, Joby plans to have a total of roughly 14,000 vehicles generating $20 billion in revenue.
 It expects to have a presence in at least 20 cities worldwide, with recurring revenue from its aircraft segment accounting for more than 50% of annual sales.

-This deal values the company at $6.6 billion.
+This deal valued the company at $6.6 billion.
 That seems steep considering there is no real revenue yet.
 But the opportunity for the air mobility market is upward of $500 billion in the U.S. Globally, this opportunity is forecast to top $1 trillion.

 Stay tuned for the latest investing news on TaaS and other emerging technologies.